robertmaynard/Sandbox/README.md

 ## PointMergingBenchmark ##
 Showing the most efficient way to merge duplicate point ids, will need to be ported to VTK.

-## TryCompile ##
-A basic example of doing a try compile in CMake.
-In This example we are looking at if we have shared_ptr support

 ## VtkComputeRangeBenchmark ##